thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

 * `WDOC_STRICT_DOCDICT`
     * if "True", will crash instead of printing if trying to set an unexpected argument in a DocDict.
-        Otherwise, you can specify things like "anki_profile" as argument to filetype "pdf" without crashing, this also makes no sense but can be useful if there's a bug in WDoc that is not yet fixed and you want to continue in the meantime.
+        Otherwise, you can specify things like "anki_profile" as argument to filetype "pdf" without crashing, this also makes no sense but can be useful if there's a bug in wdoc that is not yet fixed and you want to continue in the meantime.
     * If set to "False": we print in red unexpected arguments but add them anyway.
     * If set to "strip": we print in red unexpected arguments and ignore them.